Hornakkan/Hornakkan/README.md

 I'm Sebastien from France, currently living in its North-Eastern part, in a beautiful region called Alsace.
 I got my first degree in development in year 2000 and recently started studying web development.

+I'm aiming at becoming a full time web developer.

 <br />

 ### Languages and tools I'm using/learning